Business Education Courses

 Prerequisite: Algebra 1

 This course is intended for students as an introduction to computer science aspects needed for our ever-growing, technology-based world.
 It is designed to give students foundational computing skills, an understanding of the real-world impact of computing applications, and programming literacy.
 Students enrolled in an AP course are expected to take the AP Exam.
 In addition, students enrolled in an AP course who take the AP Exam will receive full AP weight for the course.
 Otherwise, Honors weight will apply.

 #611- EXPLORE CAREER & COLLEGE OPTIONS - 2.5 CREDITS

 This course provides students with the opportunity to plan for their future.
 Students conduct personality, interest and value self-assessments.
 Students will investigate personal career choices and develop the necessary tools to obtain employment.
 Students will walk through the college planning process: conducting extensive college research that includes personal selection factors, the application process, and strategies to assist with the cost of continuing their education.
 Students maintain a personal portfolio utilizing 21st century skills.

 #612 – ENTREPRENEURSHIP - 2.5 CREDITS

-The Entrepreneurship course focuses on the steps to take when creating a business, including recognizing a business opportunity and developing the opportunity into a small business.
+Entrepreneurship focuses on the steps to take when creating a business, including recognizing a business opportunity and developing the opportunity into a small business.
 Through the development of a business idea, students work collaboratively to write a business plan and pitch the idea.
 They utilize many skills, including time and project management, collaboration, research and critical thinking.The main functions of business, including production, management, marketing and finance, are applied throughout the course.
 Students will discuss entrepreneurial thinking as a way for businesses to generate profit, remain competitive and solve problems.